 You must have heard that Israel is an expensive country.
 That is true.
 So, one of the most important things you need to understand before coming to Israel is the value of the different banknotes and coins of Israel.
-Let’s begin with the basics:
+Let’s begin with the basics of money in Israel:

 The local currency is the Israeli Shekel (ILS) or New Israeli Shekel (NIS).
 Its sign is – ₪

 There are four banknotes: 200 ILS, 100 ILS, 50 ILS and 20 ILS.

 There are six coins: 0.1 ILS, 0.5 ILS, 1 ILS, 2 ILS, 5 ILS and 10 ILS.

 Basically, one Israeli Shekel equals about 0.30 dollars or 0.25 euros.
 To see the exact exchange rates, check out this site and convert shekels to your local currency.

 And now, let’s get to know each Israeli banknote and coin: